zertyz/quake3-log-analyser/README.md

 ## Cross compilation

-For cross compilation to ARM devices, consider installing those packages (listed in ArchLinux's nomenclature):
+For cross compilation to ARM devices, consider installing these packages (listed in ArchLinux's nomenclature):
   - `arm-none-eabi-newlib` & `arm-none-eabi-binutils`: base packages for cross compilation
   - `arm-linux-gnueabihf-gcc`: creates binaries to run on an ARM/Linux system -- such as Raspberry Pi
   - `arm-none-eabi-gcc`: creates binaries to run on a bare metal ARM system